SpinningWing Logo

 Main rotor vortex interference

 As mentioned earlier, all thrusting rotors emit vortices.
 Main rotor vortices are self-propelled downward, but also are moved by the relative wind.
 Depending on the location of the tail rotor relative to the main rotor, there's a range of wind speeds and directions where main rotor vortices significantly affect tail rotor thrust.
-In particular, with wind from the northwest, main rotor vortices and induce substantial right-to-left flow through the tail rotor.
+In particular, with wind from the front-left side, main rotor vortices can induce substantial right-to-left flow through the tail rotor.
 This is akin to the critical azimuth condition—it will require more left pedal and possibly cause the pilot to "run out" of left pedal.

 For the technical reader, a detailed analysis of this phenomenon in both CFD and wind tunnel experiments was performed in "Main Rotor Wake Interference Effects on Tail Rotor Thrust in Crosswind."